The motivation for this post came from a question on a Linkedin system administrator group this weekend, where the question was being asked:

 “and how often should you look at them?”.

-There’s is no single answer that’s absolutely correct.
+There’s no single answer that’s absolutely correct.
 When I’m asked this, I usually respond by saying something as definitive as:

 “well, that depends….” 😀

 During iterative development and deployment you will need to keep an eye on your logs to make sure you are not introducing any bugs as you add new features or fix known issues.
 This is particularly the case when you are doing regular (e.g. daily) deployments on either production or staging environments.
-How often you need to analyse your logs is going to depend on how often you make changes and how often you deploy.
-Some bugs may raise their head immediately and some more intermittently, so you’ll also want to review your logs periodically to make sure that you didn’t break anything and set up relevant alerts in case you did.
+How often you need to analyze your system logs is going to depend on how often you make changes and how often you deploy.
+Some bugs may raise their head immediately and some more intermittently, so you’ll also want to review your system logs periodically to make sure that you didn’t break anything and set up relevant alerts in case you did.

 Load and performance testing is a key part of the software development cycle.
 It is imperative that systems are tested such that they meet performance requirements.
 For example, web pages should be load tested so that they are responsive under different conditions (e.g. low user load, medium load, high/peak load).
 You may also want to carry out stress testing – i.e. load test the system to see at what point your system becomes unresponsive/breaks or at what point the response time is no longer acceptable from a performance perspective.
 With stress testing, you get to know your system limits and when you are going to need to add more servers or modify your architecture.

-One way or another however, during performance load testing you will need to periodically keep an eye on your logs to see if anything breaks as the stress on the system increases.
+One way or another however, during performance load testing you will need to periodically keep an eye on your system logs to see if anything breaks as the stress on the system increases.
 You may also want to do a full review after the test has completed to see if the test was clean or if errors were being produced in the logs.
 Its worth noting that the volume of logs produced during load testing can be particularly high, and its not uncommon for performance test teams to run, what they term, ‘long run’ tests, which can last for days.
 So its a good idea to try to automate your log analysis as much as possible, e.g. using tagging, alerting or log indexing and search functionality to make it easy to find issues.

 When managing live systems you will want to know immediately when something is up.
 And your system logs are one of the first places to look if you do suspect a problem.
 However its unlikely that you will want to be constantly looking at your logs ‘in case’ something breaks.
 So it’s a good idea to set up some alerts.
 That way, if there is suddenly a spike in exceptions or errors, you will be notified.
 It’s likely that you will also want to glance at your logs periodically.

-A quick glance at your logs can give you a ton of info about how your system is behaving or how people are using your system.
+A quick glance at your system logs can give you a ton of info about how your system is behaving or how people are using your system.
 For example, it is common see a daily pattern of log volumes increasing during busy periods and decreasing when loads decrease.
 The Logentries log graph below shows a typical log volume pattern for a web site operating normally, with peaks and troughs of activity, over the course of a week.

 A sudden spike in log events can often relate to increased load in the system as in the case of this log graph below where log events suddenly jumped from 50 events per second to almost 3000 events per second due to an internal system error.